I travel in your head

 Project content

-In the form of a diary, Aline Thomassen reports on the life of Moroccan and Dutch women in The Netherlands, against the background of daily life there.
+In the form of a diary, Aline Thomassen reported on the life of Moroccan and Dutch women in The Netherlands, against the background of daily life there.
 “My fascination for Moroccan women in Morocco also applies to women with a Moroccan background in The Netherlands: with the same courage, self-awareness and expression they give form to their lives, living and manoeuvering between two cultures.
 In my diary of drawings I represent our intimate life as woman in The Netherlands.

 By way of a contrast, the sound fragments of Lázaro Tejedor describe the public sphere of The Netherlands.

 Aline Thomassen is known for her watercolours and paintings of Mediterranean women in strange, dreamlike situations.
 She has been inspired by her many and long stays in Morocco.
-From 10th of December 2005 until 26th of February 2006, the GEM museum of contemporary art The Hague will show her work in her first large solo show in a museum.
-A catalogue will accompany the exhibition.
+From 10th of December 2005 until 2nd of April 2006, the GEM museum of contemporary art The Hague showed her work in her first large solo show in a museum.
+The catalogue "The Ideal Muslim Woman" was edited at this occasion.

 Lázaro Tejedor is specialised in performing contemporary music.
 This is his first collaboration with a visual artist.